 Amazon Checking Account Won’t Become a Bank

 From the online chatter, this Amazon checking account prospect is still pretty vague.
 But one thing is clear: Amazon doesn’t plan to actually become a bank.
 It didn’t really become a credit card provider, either, for its branded credit cards.
 These are managed in partnership with other banks and credit card companies.
-My own Amazon card is manage by Synchrony Bank, for instance.
+My own Amazon card is managed by Synchrony Bank, for instance.

 Right now, it looks like Amazon is planning to form a similar partnership for an online checking account.
 Prime contenders appear to be JP Morgan Chase or Capital One.
 These banks already have offerings in the online checking account space.
 This project is still fairly new, though, so another bank partner may wind up coming out of left field.